nateshmbhat/webbot/docs/source/features.rst

 - Perform an action on webpage elements by applying various filters to select the elements .
 - Perfrom action on multiple elements at once.
 - If certain elements don't have text or visible property , then use either their id , class , css_selector , xpath , tag etc.
+- The entire automation process can be made without having to open the browser window i.e in the background as a console process (see docs for more details )

+**For Furthur features and functionalities see the Library Documentation.**